fwolling/PPGraw/python/README.md

 # PPGraw
-## The Quest for Raw Signals:<br>A Quality Review of Publicly Available Photoplethysmography Datasets

 ### Contents
 * **ref_sample.p** is a Python Pickle file containing an excerpt of the raw, unfiltered PPG reference signal